MUTOR-2/HistoryAndPracticeOfMultimedia/README.md

     $ git submodule update --init --recursive

+### Edit _config.yml with the details of your course

+`_config.yml` contains a number of site-wide variables that need to be set with the details of the new course.
+See that file for instructions.

+The only variable that really must be set for relative links to work on the site is `baseurl`; set it to the name of your repo, i.e. `/UnderwaterBasketWeaving`.

 ### Link your local repo to GitHub

 Now we set the remote origin to point to the GitHub repo we created above,